 Basic Healthcare Services

-Basic healthcare services are exactly what they sound like.
-They consist of things like: physical exams, HIV and other infectious disease testing, distribution of Naloxone, distribution of contraceptives, distribution of sterile injection supplies, and more.
+Essential healthcare services consist of physical exams, testing for HIV and various other infectious diseases, distribution of Naloxone, distribution of contraceptives, distribution of sterile injection supplies, and more.

-Basic healthcare services are important because many addicts don’t have access to doctors or other forms of primary healthcare.
-Advocates of harm reduction argue that basic healthcare services are a human right.
+Basic healthcare services are essential because many addicts don’t have access to doctors or other forms of primary healthcare.
+Advocates of harm reduction argue that essential healthcare services are a human right.
 Everyone, regardless of their addiction(s), should have access to healthcare.

 There aren’t many opponents of basic healthcare services.
-Even among those who contest harm reduction strategies, few think that addicts shouldn’t have access to healthcare.
+Even among those who contest harm reduction strategies, few think that addicts shouldn’t receive access to healthcare.

 So, Does Harm Reduction Help or Hurt Addicts?